Multilevel Quasi-Monte Carlo Methods for Lognormal Diffusion Problems: Numerical results

 We discretise the associated variational formulation (spatially) using standard piecewise linear, continuous FEs on a sequence of triangular meshes obtained by taking a tensor product of each of the meshes in Section \ref{exa:1D} with itself and by subdividing each of the squares of the resulting mesh into two triangles, thus leading to $2^{2(\ell+\ell_0)+1}$ triangular elements of size $h_\ell := h_0 2^{-\ell}$ with $h_0 := 2^{-\ell_0+1/2}$ and $M_\ell = (2^{\ell+\ell_0}-1)^2$ degrees of freedom on level $\ell=0,\dots,L$.

 The finite element bias error and the truncation error are estimated as in 1D.
 The choice of domain and functional guarantee that $u(\cdot,\omega) \in H^2(D)$ (almost surely) and the FE and truncation errors converge as stated in \eqref{upper_bound}, for $\nu >1$.
-Then, the number of KL terms $s_L$ is again chosen according to \eqref{eq:sL}.
+Then, the number of KL terms $s_L$ is again chosen according to \eqref{eq:sL} and $s_\ell = s_L$ on the coarser levels of the multilevel methods in all cases.
 For the average cost to compute one sample on each level, we use actual CPU-timings here (instead of FLOP counts).
 These were obtained using {\tt FreeFEM++} \cite{freefem} and the sparse direct solver {\tt UMFPACK} \cite{suitesparse}.
 The measured times to evaluate the KL expansion (with $s$ terms) at the quadrature points ($\mathcal{C}_\ell^{\text{perm}}$) and to assemble and solve the sparse linear equation system ($\mathcal{C}_\ell^{\text{solve}}$) are shown in Figure \ref{Fig:cost} (left) together with the total time to compute one sample, for the case $\ell_0 = 3$, $\ell =4$ and $s = 50$.
 Finite element methods for \eqref{log-diff-primal} in two space dimensions allow, in the practical range of $M_\ell$ considered here, for superior performance of sparse direct solvers as compared to, e.g., multigrid methods.
 Since we do not exploit the uniform grid structure in {\tt FreeFEM++} the cost in Figure \ref{Fig:cost} (left) is actually dominated by the FE system assembly, which scales like $\mathcal{O}(h_\ell^{-2})$.
 We also note that $\mathcal{C}_\ell^{\text{perm}} \ll \mathcal{C}_\ell^{\text{solve}}$ for all our choices of $s_L$ below.

 In Figure~\ref{Fig:cost} (right), we plot the MSE of the QMC and of the MC estimators for $\mathbb{E}[F_\ell - F_{\ell-1}]$ as a function of the total number of sample points for the covariance parameters $\nu=1.5$, $\sigma^2=1$, $\lambda_\cC = 1$, and for $\ell_0 = 3$, $L=3$ and $s_L = 27$.
 Again, we see the significantly faster and almost optimal convergence rate for the QMC estimators as $N_\ell \to \infty$.